 Many of the top-ranked wireless and wired headset models for streaming use noise-canceling features for both the headphones and headset mic in the interest of better sound quality.
 As with other types of headphones, the ones on a streaming headset can use an open-back or closed-back design.

 If you’re just getting into streaming, you might want to consider upgrading to a headset that offers better audio quality than your current model.
 Even if you already use a headset for online gaming, it may be worthwhile to look into a new one if you want better noise cancelation or a higher-definition audio experience for live streaming your favorite games.

-The same is true if you’ve recently upgraded to a new gaming console, added a streaming box or webcam.
-If you’re in the market for a headset for Nintendo Switch, for example, you might want to choose a new model with updated wireless connection options.
+The same is true if you’ve recently upgraded to a new gaming console, or added a streaming box or webcam.
+For example, if you’re in the market for a headset for Nintendo Switch, you might want to choose a new model with updated wireless connection options.
 You might also consider a new headset that works well with a capture card or your camera setup of choice.
 You’ll want minimal lag and a stable, reliable connection to your device.

 Compared to older models, newer headsets produce more accurate sound and offer more sophisticated virtual surround sound and background noise cancellation.
 These features help maintain focus and stay ahead of the action in multiplayer games.
 Better directional audio rendering provides an edge in various games that offer positional sound cues.

 A newer headset for streamers may also offer a more ergonomic design that looks better and is easier to wear for extended periods.